matuzo/matuzoat/src/blog/2022/counting-children.md

 <p>This solution might break, it's just a fun experiment.
 Don't use it in production.</p>

-<p>I've extended this disclaimer and I've added a pink, dotted border because people are apparently too lazy or ignorant to read the entire blog post.
+<p>I've extended this disclaimer and I've added a pink, dotted border because people are apparently too lazy or ignorant to read the entire blog post.</p>

 </div>